 Show me what you are making, tag us or use hashtag #TDOARH

 Slow Cooker Cheesy Ranch Potato Soup

-Lightly mash up potatoes then mix in flour, ranch, 2 cups shredded cheese, sour cream, salt, pepper, and half and half.
-Mix well then cover and cook for an additional 30 minutes.
+- Lightly mash up potatoes then mix in flour, ranch, 2 cups shredded cheese, sour cream, salt, pepper, and half and half.
+Mix well into slow cooker then cover and cook for an additional 30 minutes.

 - For a Chucky soup serve light mashed or for a creamy soup use a impression blender to blend until smooth.
 Serve and top with cooked and crumbled bacon, green onions, and remaining cheese.

 Question, do the potatoes need to be peeled before they go in to the crockpot?

 Whatever your preference is!
 I lightly peeled mine but I like some skin in it in my soup.